• Skip to primary navigation

 Can I cook fresh green beans in the Instant Pot?

-Yes.
-It's fast and easy to make my Instant Pot Fresh Green Beans with Bacon.
+Yes, another easy way to cook fresh green beans with bacon is my Instant Pot Fresh Green Beans with Bacon recipe.

-I bartered this summer with some dear friends that grow rattlesnake green beans for a loaf of my Zucchini Pineapple Bread and a jar of Sweet Heat Pickles.
-Bartering is a blessing!
-The blessing comes when your friend allows you to give them something that you hand made, grew, painted, designed or baked!
-The bonus is that you receive something that they had a hand in making or creating.
+I bartered one summer with some dear friends that grow these rattlesnake green beans for a loaf of my Zucchini Pineapple Bread and a jar of Sweet Heat Pickles.

 Other vegetable recipes you will love